taisei-project/taisei/doc/ENVIRON.rst

    | Default: ``3``

    If over ``0``, tries to give up processing time to other applications while waiting for the next frame, if at least ``frame_time / this_value`` amount of time is remaining.
-Increasesing this value reduces CPU usage, but may harm performance.
+Increasing this value reduces CPU usage, but may harm performance.
 Set to ``0`` for the v1.2 default behaviour.

 **TAISEI_FRAMELIMITER_COMPENSATE**